ClangPan/dashboard-unfucker/README.md

 - Use custom colors
   - Uses the three custom hex colours supplied by the user in the text areas

-### Content positioning
-Controls the horizontal offset of the dashboard's content.

-### Content width
-Controls the width of the dashboard's content.

-### Messaging window scale
-Controls the relative height and width of the messaging window

-### Disable Tumblr Domains
-Disables the Tumblr Domains icons where possible.

-### Revert activity feed redesign
-Reverts the latest activity feed redesign.

-### Revert searchbar redesign
-Reverts the latest searchbar and search prediction redesign.

-### Enable custom dashboard tabs
-Enables the custom dashboard tabs experiment, which allows the tabs to be customized (To the extent Tumblr considers "customizable").

-### Enable adding polls to reblogs
-Enables adding polls onto reblogged posts.

 ### Disable "post without tags" nag
 Disables the popup that appears when attempting to create a post without adding tags first.

-### Re-add unread post notifications to the corner of the home icon
-Re-adds the notification icon to the navbar's "home" icon that displays how many unread posts are in your feed.

 ### Display exact vote counts on poll answers
 Displays the number of votes each poll answer has recieved underneath the vote percentage.

 ### Display poll results without voting
 Displays a colored bar inside of poll vote buttons whose width is proportional to the percentage of votes each option has recieved at the time of loading

+### Disable avatars scrolling with posts
+Prevents the avatars beside posts from scrolling with the posts.

+### Enable custom dashboard tabs
+Enables the custom dashboard tabs experiment, which allows the tabs to be customized (To the extent Tumblr considers "customizable").
+It is unclear whether this does anything anymore, if you depended on it before, please tell me if it works or not.

+### Enable adding polls to reblogs
+Enables adding polls onto reblogged posts.

 ### Show hidden NSFW posts in the timeline
 Certain posts flagged as NSFW by Tumblr are delivered by internal API requests, but are not added to the dashboard feed.
 Enabling this feature will make these posts visible on the dashboard.